-My full name is Alberto Jesús Coca Cabrero (why do I have two surnames?) and I am a Lecturer in Statistics at the Statistical Laboratory (part of the Department of Pure Mathematics and Mathematical Statistics, DPMMS) of University of Cambridge, United Kingdom (UK), and a Lecturer and board member at the Cantab Capital Institute for Mathematics of Information (CCIMI).
-I am also an Official Fellow at Darwin College Cambridge, I hold a Research Associateship at Clare College Cambridge and I am an affiliated member of the Cambridge Big Data Initiative.
+My full name is Alberto Jesús Coca Cabrero (why do I have two surnames?) and since 2018 I am a Lecturer in Statistics at the Statistical Laboratory (part of the Department of Pure Mathematics and Mathematical Statistics, DPMMS) of University of Cambridge, United Kingdom (UK), and a lecturer and board member at the Cantab Capital Institute for Mathematics of Information (CCIMI).
+I am also an Official Fellow at Darwin College Cambridge and I am an affiliated member of the Cambridge Big Data Initiative.

 If you wish to know more: